 A form of oatmeal used in cosmetics and skincare products.
 It is produced by finely grinding oats, then boiling them.
-Research shows avenathramides, potent types of antioxidants found in oats (and colloidal oatmeal), can help treat certain types of skin inflammation.
-They are able to do this in part by inhibiting the release of proinflammatory cytokines and histamine, substances that are secrete in response to skin inflammation and allergies.
+Research shows avenathramides, potent types of antioxidants found in oats (and colloidal oatmeal), can help soothe skin.
 A high concentration of beta-glucan and starches in colloidal oatmeal also mean it has water-binding properties and is an effective skin protectant.
 In fact, the United States Food & Drug Administration (FDA) categorizes colloidal oatmeal as a skin protectant, allowing it to be listed as an active ingredient on skincare products.

 Food and Drug Administration.
 CFR – Code of Federal Regulations Title 21.
 [Internet] [Cited April 2016] Available from: http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/cfrsearch.cfm?fr=347.50

 Journal of Drugs in Dermatology, September 2010, issue 9, pages 1116-1120

 Journal of Drugs in Dermatology, February 2007, issue 2, pages 167-170